saga0324/nippon_keitai_okpm/README.md

-# One Key Package Manager for Windows Command Shell
+# Nippon Keitai Rubbish Software List

-## for Nippon Keitai
+You can use it in Package Manager in Android Debug Bridage 's Shell

 Now supported Model: